Mattshark89/OpenFlight-VRC/docs/CUSTOMIZATION.md

 !> This documentation is incomplete!
+Help us improve it by contributing to the [OpenFlight Repository](https://github.com/Mattshark89/OpenFlight-VRC/tree/main/docs) or by joining the [OpenFlight Discord](https://discord.gg/XrJsUfwqkf) and letting us know what you want to see here!